Am I Being Too Materialistic By Giving Up on Dating a Man Who Is Not Financially Stable?

-This guy I have met is really a wonderful guy.
+This guy I have met is really wonderful.
 I paid attention to your blog about not looking for someone who is a clone of me but rather who compliments me.
 He is thoughtful, attentive, supportive…at least what I’ve seen after 4 dates.
-Now here’s the problem — he’s 31 and has not finished his degree (I have two post graduate degrees), has not kept a stable job for more than 12 consecutive months (in fact he quit his job last week just because he didn’t like his boss anymore), has no assets, no savings, no investment and still needs to pay off his student loan.
+Now here’s the problem — he’s 31.
+He has not finished his degree (I have two post-graduate degrees), has not kept a stable job for more than 12 consecutive months (in fact, he quit his job last week just because he didn’t like his boss anymore), has no assets, no savings, no investment and still needs to pay off his student loan.

-I did discuss my concern with him — saying that we could still see each other and get to know one another on a friendship level (nothing physical has happened on our 4 dates) and once he has found his stability in his work/career we can go from there.
-He totally freaked out on me and was very passive aggressive – which opened up a whole other can of worms.
-But my question remains — am I being ridiculous in expecting a partner who is at least on the SAME financial and career playing field as me?
+I did discuss my concern with him — saying that we could still see each other and get to know one another on a friendship level (nothing physical has happened on our 4 dates), and once he has found his stability in his work/career, we can go from there.
+He totally freaked out on me and was very passive-aggressive – which opened up a whole other can of worms.
+But my question remains — am I being ridiculous in expecting a partner who is at least on the SAME financial and career playing field like me?

 But I wanted to take this because it’s a juicy topic for conversation.

 In short, no, you’re not being too materialistic if you pass up on dating a man who is not financially stable.

 This is a VERY important distinction that it seems that many women have difficulty making.

 Your guy is in the former category.
 He didn’t finish college.
 He can’t hold down a job.
 He’s not financially secure.
 Besides that, he doesn’t seem to have a long-term plan, much less a short-term plan.

 This man is a bad investment for your future, and you are being very smart by moving on from him.
-You’re not bad.
-You’re not shallow.
+You’re not bad, not even shallow.
 You’re just practical in wanting a financially stable partner.

-But you revealed your blind spot when you stick with the illusion that a man must make as much or more money than you do.
+But you revealed your blind spot when you stuck with the illusion that a man must make as much or more money than you do.

 Men and women are equal.
 (The oft-debated pay gap doesn’t take away from that fact)